Breast Lift (Mastopexy) in Boston

 Breast Lift Boston

 Dr. Taylor and Dr. Sullivan care about your recovery and want to ensure you have a gentle and easy recovery.
 They will talk to you about when you can expect to return to work and exercise depending on the specifics of what you do.
-On average, our Boston breast lift patients have minimal disruption in normal daily activities, take three to five days off from work, and take two weeks off from exercise.
+On average, our Boston Breast Lift patients have minimal disruption in normal daily activities, take three to five days off from work, and take two weeks off from exercise.

 You may shower the day of or the day after surgery.
 You can expect some tightness in your breasts and soreness for a few days.
-We often infuse the tissues with a long-acting numbing medicine (Exparel™) and pain medication will be prescribed for your comfort.
+We often infuse the tissues with a long-acting numbing medicine and pain medication will be prescribed for your comfort.
 Most patients require only Tylenol and Ibuprofen postoperatively.
 We will provide a soft supportive bra, which can help reduce swelling and ease pressure.

 Frequently Asked Questions